 9. Dongdamen (also known as Dongdaemun) Night Market – 東大門夜市

 Located in Hualien City is Dongdamen (also known as Dongdaemun), Night Market.
 It is a great spot for families, friends or even solo travellers wanting to try food in Hualien.
 I loved this market and it reminded me of the Christmas markets in Europe with its big arched gates.
+Best to get out cash beforehand, as I didn’t see cash machines and most places didn’t accept cards.

 Apart from the usual stalls of food and drinks there was an undercover area with lots of tables and some entertainment where you were able to sit down and enjoy your food.
 Some of the dishes to try are the fried chicken or the succulent pork sausages, they were both pretty yummy.
 If you want to try drinks then check out the different types of creative teas or bubble tea.